EasyScience/EasyDiffractionLibDocs/docs/getting-started.md

 ## Environment setup <small>optional</small> { #environment-setup data-toc-label="Environment setup" }

 We recommend using a virtual environment, which is an isolated Python runtime.
-If you are in a virtual environment, any packages that you install or upgrade will be local to the environment.
-If you run into problems, you can just delete and recreate the environment.
-It's trivial to set up:
+If you are in a virtual environment, any packages you install or update will be local to that environment.
+If you run into problems, you can simply delete and recreate the environment.
+It is straightforward to set up:

 * Create a new virtual environment with:
 ```console